All Episodes

 Right.

-I got that was part of the reason I was terminated on YouTube for talking about that.
+That was part of the reason I was terminated on YouTube for talking about that.

 So they are manipulating politicians in real time.

-If there isn't a solution soon, if we keep electing these these bought and sold candidates, then America's done, in my opinion.
+If there isn't a solution soon, if we keep electing these bought and sold candidates, then America's done, in my opinion.

-And I'm starting to prepare, like for I really hope that the that the right person can be elected in the next uh in the next election in 2024 or 2028.
+I really hope that the right person can be elected in the next election in 2024 or 2028.

-So I I kind of like Eastern Europe.
+So I kind of like Eastern Europe.

-I but then a lot of people are the Middle East, you know, Dubai say a lot of uh cool people are live in Dubai.
+Dubai, I see a lot of cool people live in Dubai.

 I mean, I liked London, but then London got really bad.